Miles McBride

 Miles James "Deuce" McBride (born September 8, 2000) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
 He played college basketball for the West Virginia Mountaineers.

 McBride was selected with the 36th overall pick in the second round of the 2021 NBA draft by the Oklahoma City Thunder, but was traded to the Knicks on draft night.
-He plays both the Point and shooting guard positions.
+He won an NBA championship with the Knicks in 2026.
+He plays both the point and shooting guard positions.

 High school career

 McBride was a two-sport athlete at Moeller High School in Cincinnati, Ohio, playing basketball and football as a quarterback.
 He played alongside teammate Jaxson Hayes from 2015 to 2018.
 As a sophomore, he averaged 10.5 points, 2.5 assists, and 1.8 steals per game for the Division I state runners-up in basketball.
 He suffered a season-ending left foot injury during a football game as a junior.
 McBride was sidelined from all but the final two games of the basketball season and helped Moeller win the Division I state title.
 He opted out of playing football in his senior season to focus on basketball.
 As a senior, McBride averaged 13.8 points, 5.3 rebounds and 4.1 assists per game, leading Moeller to a 29–0 record and another Division I state championship.
 His team achieved the first undefeated season in its division since 1995.
 A three-star recruit, he committed to playing college basketball for West Virginia.